atgatt/atgatt-backend/README.md

 1. Install sql-migrate by running `go get -v github.com/rubenv/sql-migrate/...`
 1. Optionally, install Air for live reload support via https://github.com/cosmtrek/air#installation

 NOTE: You don't need to do anything to install dependencies.
-This project relies on the new Go Modules feature, which means that when you `go build` the API/background worker for the first time, Go will automatically install all deps.
+This project relies on the Go Modules feature, which means that when you `go build` the API/background worker for the first time, Go will automatically install all deps.

 ## Common tasks
 - Run `go run ./cmd/api` to run the API (listens on http://localhost:5000)